avlidienbrunn/bountydash/README.md

 ## Data structure and dupe detection

+The data storage is a simple JSON-file.
+Before every import of a source we make a backup of this file to make sure that stuff doesn't break when doing the import.

 We use a combination of the following fields from the CSV to create a hash to check if we already have the report when doing an import:

 `id`, `status`, `date`, `amount`, `currency`, `program`, `title` and `source`.